Kara HayPresident and Chief Executive Officer

 Heidi LeBlancChief Operating Officer

-Heidi has worked with children and families for over 25 years in residential, from 2014 to 2016, overseeing Head Start, Early Head Start, and child care programs and our Pre-K partnerships.
+Heidi has worked with children and families for over 30 years.
+Her experience ranges from Early education/intervention to residential services for people with disabilities.
 She received her BA in Psychology from Colby College and her M.Ed in Special Education/Early Intervention from the University of Maine.
 As Chief Operating Officer, Heidi has primary responsibility for the administration of the Community Services Block Grant (CSBG), which supports the Penquis mission to alleviate and prevent poverty in the lives of individuals, families and communities.
-She also has oversight of several departments at Penquis including Child Development, Transportation, Housing and Energy, and Family Enrichment services.
+She also has oversight of several departments at Penquis including Child Development, Transportation, Housing and Energy, Housing Development, Maine Stream Finance and Family Enrichment services.

 Field GloverChief Administrative Officer

 Field is a native of Cambridge, Massachusetts.
-He has spent over twenty years as a nonprofit professional and comes to Penquis after serving as the Chief Operating Officer and Vice President of Development for the University of South Dakota Foundation.
-In his current role, Field works with teams in human resources, facilities, information services, and resource development, and serves as staff liaison to the Audit Committee and the Board of Directors.
-He is focused on ensuring the safety and maintenance of Penquis properties and facilities, providing competitive compensation package and a robust technological infrastructure that allows Penquis to efficiently and effectively serve the citizens of Maine.
+He has spent over twenty-five years as a nonprofit professional and comes to Penquis after serving as the Chief Operating Officer and VP of Development for a flagship university in the mid-west.
+Prior to that, he spent time working in higher education in Colorado, Virginia, and Wyoming, as well as in the national offices of the National Multiple Sclerosis Society and the American Diabetes Association.
+In his current role, Field works with teams in administrative operations, facilities and grounds, human resources, information technology, and resource development.
+Field also serves as the Penquis Clerk and staff liaison to the Audit Committee of the Board of Directors.
+He counts himself fortunate to be surrounded with the passionate professionals of Penquis.
 Field holds a BA in Studio Art from Wheaton College in Norton, Massachusetts and a MBA from the University of Colorado.
-He has worked and traveled in virtually every state in the country and was eager to return to New England to raise his family.
+He has worked and traveled throughout the country and was eager to return to New England with his family.

 Chris LinderCEO, MaineStream Finance